kpreid/all-is-cubes/doc/design-principles.md

 See also “The Sane Rendering Manifesto” ([text](https://gist.github.com/bazhenovc/c0aa56cdf50df495fda84de58ef1de5e), [video](https://www.youtube.com/watch?v=KwiwIbjcjW4)) by Kirill / baz! /
 bazhenovc, which is a similar perspective arrived at independently.

+## Modularity

+All is Cubes is broken up into several library crates.
+The divisions are chosen to serve two purposes:

+* Minimizing rebuild time during development.
+* In theory, supporting the use of All is Cubes libraries for various purposes without bringing in undesirable additional dependencies and assumptions.

+For the latter purpose (and for testability and other such considerations), most of All is Cubes’s code is designed to be “sans-IO” — to refrain from interacting with the outside world except as directed via callbacks and trait implementations.
+For example:

+* The `all-is-cubes` crate manages the simulation and data storage, but does not concern itself with rendering, UI, audio output, or disk IO.
+* The `all-is-cubes-mesh` crate contains algorithms for producing meshes from `all-is-cubes` content, but does not interact with any graphics API or prescribe a mesh data format.
+* The `all-is-cubes-gpu` crate uses `wgpu` to communicate with the GPU but does not create, or require, a window.

+Whenever possible, each crate is `no_std` compatible.